geobarry/line-simplify/README.md

 A collection of line simplification algorithms in pure python code

 # Introduction
-This repository contains basic implementations of several line simplification algorithms, including:
+This repository contains basic implementations of several line simplification algorithms, for use in research and teaching.
+Currently the following algorithms are implemented:
 - Area-Preserving Segment Collapse (APSC)
 - the Ramer/Douglas-Peucker algorithm
 - the Visvalingam-Whyatt algorithm
 - Raposo's algorithm

-The Visvaling-Whyatt algorithm was implemented by Elliot Hallmark - the original project can be found at https://pypi.org/project/visvalingamwyatt/.
+The Visvaling-Whyatt algorithm code is taken from Elliot Hallmark with only minor edits for consistency with other algorithms - the original project can be found at https://pypi.org/project/visvalingamwyatt/.
 All other algorithms were implemented by Barry Kronenfeld based on their descriptions in published papers.
 The algorithms run fairly quickly, but are not optimized to be blazingly fast.
 The Ramer/Douglas-Peucker algorithm in particular is implemented in a straightforward manner and does not utilize faster techniques that have been developed.

 # Getting Started
 1. Download the files